jjennifergu/pokedex/README.md

 ## Overview

-- Completed Milestone 1.
+- Simple Pokedex app that fetches the list of Pokemons from https://pokeapi.co/ and shows them in a grid
-- Added border to display screen.
+- When you tap on a Pokemon, it is displayed in the top center
-- Credit: Swift models in this project are generated from JSON powered by http://www.json4swift.com
+- Added border to display screen

 ## Demo